-- Medicare FFS patients Coverage is determined by Medicare Administrative Contractors (MACs) that administer various geographic regions of the US.
-As of January 1, 2017, positive coverage decisions for the Argus II are effective in five of 12 MAC jurisdictions (comprising 17 states).
-Effective January 1, 2017, CMS established a New Technology Ambulatory Payment Class (APC) 1906, Level 51, with a payment rate of \$150,000 for both the procedure and the Argus II Retinal Prosthesis System. - Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
+Medicare FFS patients - Coverage is determined by Medicare Administrative Contractors (MACs) that administer various geographic regions of the US.
+Positive coverage decisions for the Argus II are effective in seven of 12 MAC jurisdictions (comprising 28 states).
+Effective January 1, 2017, the Centers for Medicare and Medicaid Services (CMS) established a 2017 payment rate of \$150,000 for both the procedure and the Argus II Retinal Prosthesis System.
+On July 13, 2017, CMS posted a proposed preliminary 2018 payment rate of approximately \$122,000 for both the procedure and the Argus II Retinal Prosthesis System.
+The final rate for 2018 will be set later in the year after a comment period, during which the Company may lobby CMS for a higher reimbursement rate for 2018.

+- Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
 For example, if a MAC in a jurisdiction has favorable coverage for the Argus II, then all Medicare Advantage plans in that MAC jurisdiction are required to offer the same coverage for the Argus II.
 Individual hospitals and ASCs may negotiate contracts specific to that individual facility, which may include additional separate payment for the Argus II implant system.
 In addition, procedural payment is variable and can be based on a percentage of billed charges, payment groupings or other individually negotiated payment methodologies.
 Medicare Advantage plans also allow providers to confirm coverage and payment for the Argus II procedure in advance of implantation.
 In 2015 and 2016 combined, 93% of all Medicare Advantage pre-authorization requests for Argus II procedures were granted. - Commercial insurer patients Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.

-During the three months ended March 31, 2017, eight individuals in the US and Canada were implanted with the Argus II technology.
-Of the eight patients, four were Medicare FFS patients, one was a Medicare Advantage patient and the remaining three were privately funded patients in Canada.
+During the six months ended June 30, 2017, 17 individuals in the US and Canada were implanted with the Argus II technology.
+Of these patients, ten were Medicare FFS patients, one was a Medicare Advantage patient, one was a Veteran's Administration patient and the remaining five were privately funded patients in Canada.

-Second Sight employs dedicated employees and consultants with insurance reimbursement expertise engaged to expand and enhance coverage decisions.
-Currently, five MAC jurisdictions comprising 17 states have agreed to cover the Argus II System when medically necessary for the FDA approved indications.
-The MACs now covering the Argus II include First Coast Service Options (covering Florida, Puerto Rico and U.S.V.I.), CGS Administrators, LLC (covering Ohio and Kentucky), Palmetto GBA (covering North and South Carolina, West Virginia and Virginia, other than the counties of Arlington and Fairfax in Virginia and the City of Arlington in Virginia), National Government Services, Inc. (NGS), Jurisdiction 6 (covering Illinois, Minnesota and Wisconsin), and NGS, Jurisdiction K (covering Connecticut, New York, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont).
+The Company employs dedicated employees and consultants with insurance reimbursement expertise engaged to expand and enhance coverage decisions.
+Currently, seven Medicare jurisdictions, including CGS (J15 -- Ohio and Kentucky), Palmetto GBA (JM -- Virginia, (excluding Part B for Arlington and Fairfax counties), West Virginia, North Carolina and South Carolina), NGS (J6 -- Minnesota, Illinois and Wisconsin), NGS (JK -- Connecticut, New York, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont), FCSO (JN -- Florida, Puerto Rico and the U.S. Virgin Islands), and Novitas (JH and JL -- Arkansas, Colorado, Delaware, District of Columbia, Louisiana, Maryland, Mississippi, New Jersey, New Mexico, Oklahoma, Pennsylvania, and Texas) provide coverage of the Argus II in 28 states, two territories and the District of Columbia when medically necessary.
 We are actively engaged with the remaining MACs and are committed to supporting their requests for additional information and clinical evidence.
 We expect that additional positive coverage decisions will be issued over time but cannot predict timing or ultimate success with each MAC.